jallohab/wp-database-analytics/README.md

 The [Repsitory](https://github.com/jallohab/wp-database-analytics/) to see the project details through github.

 ## 🎉 Acknowledgments <a name = "acknowledgments"></a>
-- Hat tip to anyone whose code was used
 - Washinton Post
+- CUNY Hackathon
-- References
+- Google Cloud